clbustos/statsample-optimization/README.txt

 == DESCRIPTION:

-Extension for statsample, that speed some methods.
-Optimize the following methods
+Install gsl, statistics2 and provides a C extension to optimize the following methods

 * Vector#frecuencies
 * Vector#set_valid_data